‘Most Dangerous Animal Of All’ Bestseller About Author’s Father As The Zodiac Killer Picked Up

 Ross and Campfire are first making the documentary about the book, interviewing Stewart and co-author Susan Mustafa, about the evidence he compiled.
 So The Most Dangerous Animal of All is the next documentary following Unmasking a Killer to identify the Zodiac killer.

-Helming the doc will be Keif Davidson who is an Academy Award-nominated director (Open Heart) and whose doc series have included The Ivory Game, Bending the Arc, A Lego Brickmuntary and The Devil’s Miner.
+Helming the doc will be Kief Davidson who is an Academy Award-nominated director (Open Heart) and whose doc series have included The Ivory Game, Bending the Arc, A Lego Brickmuntary and The Devil’s Miner.

 Ross’ other theatrical docs have included Jiro Dreams of Sushi, Silicon Cowboys, and The Nightmare.

-He is currently in production on a doc series based on John Grisham’s only non-fiction book The Innocent Man.
+Intellectual Property Group, BG Dilworth Agency negotiated on behalf of Gary Stewart and his co-writer Susan Mustafa along with WME on behalf of Dinerstein and Davidson.